midjourney/docs/content-and-moderation-policy.md

 ### What's Adult?

-Try to avoid nudity, sexual organs, fixation on naked breasts, people in showers or on toilets, sexual imagery, fetishes, etc.&#x20;
+Try to avoid nudity, sexual organs, fixation on naked breasts, people in showers or on toilets, sexual imagery, fetishes, etc.

 ### Other Offensive Content